JiriP1/Frontendmentor/blog-preview-card/README.md

 ### What I learned

-With hover effect on element A, changing styles of element B.
+With hover effect on element A(child), changing styles of element B(parent).

 ```css
 .card:has(.card-title:hover) {